CopterExpress/clover/docs/en/snippets.md

 ### # {#rate}

-repeating an action at a frequency of 10 Hz:
+Repeat an action at a frequency of 10 Hz:

 ```python
 r = rospy.Rate(10)